microsoft/vsts-cordova-tasks/docs/extension-overview.md

 Visual Studio Team Services (formerly Visual Studio Online) and Team Foundation Services (TFS) 2015 can be used for building and testing Cordova apps in a Continuous Integration (CI) environment thanks to a new [cross-platform agent](http://go.microsoft.com/fwlink/?LinkID=533789) that supports OSX.
-This new agent enables you to use Visual Studio Team Services (VSTS) or TFS to build projects targeting Android, iOS, or Windows created using [Tools for Apache Cordova](http://go.microsoft.com/fwlink/?LinkID=536496) or *any Cordova compliant CLI like the Ionic, PhoneGap (local), or TACO CLI.*
+This new agent enables you to use Visual Studio Team Services (VSTS) or TFS to build projects targeting Android, iOS, or Windows created using [Tools for Apache Cordova](http://go.microsoft.com/fwlink/?LinkID=536496) or *any Cordova compliant CLI like the Ionic, PhoneGap, or TACO CLI.*

 ## Visual Studio Team Services Extension for Cordova